R-Licence Accreditation Course

 Completing the accreditation test

-Section 1 contains compulsory learning that covers the basic knowledge required to be a safe, ethical and responsible hunter on public land.
+Section 1 is the mandatory training that everyone applying for an R-Licence must complete.
+The section covers the basic knowledge required to be a safe, ethical and responsible hunter on public land.

 Topics include: